Edit Page

 • You can start the function locally using one of the following options:

 • Option 1: Using the VS Code Terminal.
-TErminal -> New Terminal and run
+Terminal -> New Terminal and run

 mvn clean package